Cordarrelle Patterson Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Recent Performances

-- Over his last three outings, Patterson has rushed for 60 yards on 27 carries (20.0 ypg), with one rushing touchdown.
+- Patterson has rushed for 60 yards on 27 carries (20.0 yards per game) with one touchdown on the ground over his last three outings.

 Patterson's Atlanta Teammates